Fast Few-Shot Classification by Few-Iteration Meta-Learning: Related Work

 \section{Related Work}

 Current state-of-the-art meta-learning methods can be broadly categorized into two main categories - metric-based and optimization-based.
 The metric-based methods~\cite{vinyals2016matching, snell2017prototypical, sung2018learning, koch2015siamese} aim at learning a common embedding space where it is easy to distinguish between different categories through a distance metric.
-Noticibly, the few-shot classification problem can also be modelled as a graph matching problem.
-Garcia \etal~\cite{garcia2017graph} and EGNN~\cite{egnn} explore graph neural representations for few-shot classification.
 Optimization-based meta-learning methods aim to learn to adapt a model to a given task.
 Notably, a family of MAML~\cite{finn2017maml} based methods adapt a set of prior model parameters to the task through first-order optimization ~\cite{first_order_reptile}.
 Recently, Zintgraf \etal ~\cite{zintgraf2018cavia} proposed an extension to MAML called CAVIA that is less prone to meta-overfitting.
 CAVIA partitions the model parameter into task-specific context parameters and the task-agnostic shared parameters and updates only the context parameters at test time.
 In a similar direction, Rajeswaran \etal~\cite{ImplicitGrad} suggest an implicit MAML variant that mitigates the issue of differentiating through the task-specific inner-learner by drawing upon implicit differentiation.

 Another line of research partitions the parameter space into task-agnostic and task-specific parameters.
 The latter are learned explicitly for each task, while the former remain fixed.
 Bertinetto~\etal~\cite{luca} utilize a closed-form solution of the base learner, formulated as a ridge regression problem.
 More recently, MetaOptNet~\cite{metaoptnet} employs a Support Vector Machine (SVM) as the task-specific model.
 Gradients are back-propagated through the SVM learning during meta-training using implicit differentiation of the optimality conditions of the convex problem.
 While achieving promising performance, both these works~\cite{metaoptnet,luca} are restricted to specific types of task-specific models.
 In contrast, our approach allows for more general and flexible learning objectives.
 This enables us to, for instance, integrate entropy-based transductive learning during the meta-training stage.
 Moreover, in contrast to previous optimization-based few-shot classification methods, we propose to learn aspects of the task-specific learning formulation itself.